GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/04.131-140/01.Nothing-But-Leaves/docs.md

 ---
+title: |
-title: 131.
-Nothing But Leaves
+    131. Nothing But Leaves - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 131.
+Nothing But Leaves.
+Nothing but leaves!
+The Spirit grieves O'er years of wasted life; O'er sins indulged while conscience slept, O'er vows and promises unkept, And reap from years of strife Nothing but leaves!
+Nothing but leaves!
+    keywords:  |
-    keywords: Christ in Song, Nothing But Leaves, Nothing but leaves!
-The Spirit grieves,
+        Christ in Song, adventhymnals, advent hymnals, Nothing But Leaves, Nothing but leaves!
+The Spirit grieves.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 131. NOTHING BUT LEAVES
+####  Christ in Song,

 ```txt
 1.